-EU proposes voluntary disclosure rules to maintain competitiveness
+EU to let companies self-police on green and social rules

 The broader "context in which we made these changes," said Gentner, was a commitment made in March by commission president Ursula Von Der Leyen to reduce reporting requirements on businesses by 25 percent to boost competitiveness in the face of the US and Chinese clean tech competition.

-"Watering down the ESRS will be counter-productive for the EU's competitiveness in the long run," she said.
-Jurei Yada, who is a programme lead for sustainable finance at the global think tank E3G told EUobserver.
+"Watering down the ESRS will be counter-productive for the EU's competitiveness in the long run," Jurei Yada, who is a programme lead for sustainable finance at the global think tank E3G told EUobserver.

 "What we really need is comparable information and not more fragmentation.
 Investors and businesses need coherence across the sustainable finance framework to better plan for and invest in the economy of tomorrow."